The Student Court exists to mediate any disputes that may arise between members of the Student Government Association.

 The Justices of the Student Court also serve on the Traffic Court, which hears student appeals of traffic and parking citations issued by LUPD.

 General inquiries about the Student Court may be directed to any of the Justices.

-My name is Andrew Hilty and I am a Sophomore studying History.
+My name is Andrew Hilty and I am a Junior studying History.
 I’m originally from Idaho and love outdoor sports like hiking, camping, hunting, and fishing.
 I am excited to serve the student body of Liberty University by applying the rules in a fair and equitable manner and I am excited to serve with my fellow justices as we learn from each other the principles of justice.